I couldn’t pin down exactly when it registered, but I distinctly remember the clarity of when it hit me.

 Write down goals… even if you don’t have to!
-Goal writing has either scarred you for life based on your college/uni days or it is just plain ingrained into your everyday.
+Goal writing has either scarred you for life, or it is just plain ingrained into your everyday practice.
 Or learn a new way to write goals.
-SMART goals, GAS goals and rubrics can give you therapy direction so you know where you’re going.
+SMART goals, GAS goals and, rubrics can give you therapy direction, so you know where you’re going.

 ACTION: Be brave – research and implement a new type of goal setting.